 The talents of the Akron Symphony Orchestra and Music Director Christopher Wilkins will be center stage in a 2020-21 concert season filled with audience favorites, alongside diverse works by under-represented composers.

-The Classic Series features at least one major popular work on every program, with favorites such as Beethoven’s Fifth, Dvořák’s New World Symphony, Haydn’s The Creation, Pictures at an Exhibition, The Sorcerer’s Apprentice, and Handel’s Water Music.
+The Classic Series features at least one major popular work on every program, with favorites such as Beethoven’s Fifth, Copland’s Appalachian Spring, Haydn’s The Creation, Pictures at an Exhibition, The Sorcerer’s Apprentice, and Handel’s Water Music.
 The versatility and virtuosity of our Orchestra and Chorus are on full display in these great works.

 The 2020-21 season is also the most eclectic in the history of the Orchestra.
-There are six works by female composers in all manner of genres: an overture, a suite of dances, three tone poems, and a symphony.
-The season also includes works by two Latinx composers—Gabriela Lena Frank and Aldemaro Romero—and two African-American composers central to our tradition—William Dawson and Florence Price.
+There are five works by female composers in all manner of genres.
+The season also includes works by two Latinx composers—Gabriela Lena Frank and Aldemaro Romero—and one African-American composer central to our tradition—William Dawson.

 “Performing the great works with this orchestra is exhilarating,” Wilkins said.
 “There’s a special thrill to hearing the ASO in classics like the Beethoven Fifth, Handel’s Water Music, and Rachmaninoff’s Rhapsody on a Theme of Paganini.
 But we don’t program any one of these pieces on a regular basis, wishing instead to keep them the special works they are.